dart-lang/site-www/src/tools/pub/publishing.md

   Cancel the upload if any undesired files appear in that list.

+## Platform support

+The [pub.dev site]({{site.pub}}) detects which platforms a package supports, displaying these platforms on the package page.
+Users of pub.dev can filter searches by platform.

+To change the automatically generated list of supported platforms, [specify supported platforms][] in the pubspec.

+[specify supported platforms]: /tools/pub/pubspec#platforms

 ## Uploaders

 Whoever publishes the first version of a package automatically becomes